Get Tech Tips

 The attention of the scientific and regulatory world has now shifted to considering the emission of greenhouse gases like methane and carbon.
 Scientists have studied the effects these gases have on global climate and have concluded that they contribute to global warming.

 The term used to identify how much a particular gas contributes to global warming is GWP (Global Warming Potential).
-The number starts at 1 with Carbon Dioxide (CO2) and goes up from there with common modern HFC (Hydrogen, Fluorine, Carbon) refrigerants like R410a and R404a both having zero ODP but high GWP numbers.
+The number starts at 1 with carbon dioxide (CO2) and goes up from there with common modern HFC (Hydrogen, Fluorine, Carbon) refrigerants like R410a and R404a, which both have zero ODP but high GWP numbers.

-Because of this, manufacturers like Danfoss have looked carefully at alternative refrigerants by looking at new technologies as well as some refrigerants that have been around for a very long time.
+Because of this, manufacturers like Danfoss have looked carefully at alternative refrigerants by looking at new technologies and some refrigerants that have been around for a very long time.

-Just last month on 8/8/17 the United States court of appeals struck down an EPA phaseout of HFC refrigerants under the Clean Air Act on the basis that the Clean Air Act only gave the EPA the right to regulate Ozone depleting substances.
-This decision is likely to be appealed further.
-This case could have a wide ranging impact on HFC regulations for the next several years, but those in the know suggest proceeding as planned due to the likelihood that HFC phaseout is still on the horizon.
+Just last month, on 8/8/17, the United States court of appeals struck down an EPA phaseout of HFC refrigerants under the Clean Air Act on the basis that the Clean Air Act only gave the EPA the right to regulate ozone-depleting substances.
+The decision is likely to be appealed further.
+This case could have a wide-ranging impact on HFC regulations for the next several years, but those in the know suggest proceeding as planned due to the likelihood that HFC phaseout is still on the horizon.

-Danfoss did some excellent interviews with Zack and Ralph from the HVAC Shop Talk podcast that you can hear below
+Danfoss did some excellent interviews with Zack and Ralph from the HVAC Shop Talk podcast, which you can hear below: